fraz0815/gptouch-python/README.md

 # Touchscreen Rotation and Calibration Matrix Script for Gnome

-This script provides a terminal interface to rotate the display and calibrate the touchscreen input matrix on both X11 and Wayland environments automatically.
+This script provides a terminal interface to rotate the display and calibrate the touchscreen input matrix on both Wayland and X11 (experimental/broken, see Troubleshooting) environments automatically.

 ## Requirements